 Social Impact Accelerators

-Social impact accelerators or incubators have a mission to nurture and grow social enterprises.
-Depending on the level of maturity (early stage to mature), social enterprises often regularly collect financial and social impact metrics.
-We strongly suggest that Social Impact Accelerators have the additional responsibility of improving social entrepreneurs' learning capacity from their data.
+Social impact accelerators or incubators aim to nurture and grow social enterprises.
+Social enterprises often collect financial and social impact metrics depending on the maturity level (early stage to mature).
+We strongly suggest that Social Impact Accelerators are responsible for improving social entrepreneurs' learning capacity from their data.
 For example, Miller Center for social entrepreneurship invested in sixteen social enterprises in 2021 to increase their IMM capacity.
 The learnings are,

 - Avoid aggregating core metrics.
 Instead, focus on additionality by increasing the impact management capacity of supported enterprises.

-- Support nonprofits and enterprises to understand their outcomes and collect appropriate stakeholder data by mentoring and making necessary tools available to them
+- Support nonprofits and enterprises to understand their outcomes and collect appropriate stakeholder data by mentoring and making necessary tools available.

 - Track impact specific to each nonprofit/enterprise because they all can be working in different impact areas.
 It will help prevent the burden of collecting (not material) non-decision-making metrics.